Lab 3 - Router-on-a-stick

 # Show MAC address table

-show mac address-table [dynamic]
+show mac address-table [address] [dynamic]

 # Show ARP table